 Now more than ever, a Master of Social Work (MSW) is critical to professional success in the social work field.
 Those earning an MSW degree have increased professional competency and job satisfaction, along with opportunities for career advancement.
 The field has shown an increased demand for individuals with the MSW degree, making it a must!

-The MSW program combines both theoretical and practical knowledge so that students earn a degree that is highly respected in the workplace.
-The program’s foundation courses contain content and learning experiences that all MSW graduates need for competent, generalist social work practice.
+USF’s MSW program combines both theoretical and practical knowledge so that students earn a degree that is highly respected in the workplace.
+The program’s foundation courses contain content and learning experiences that all MSW graduates need for competent social work practice.
+Through two concentrations— Advanced Generalist and School Social Worker—students can grow more specialized in their practice.
 Supervised field work is required in the first and second years.

 The MSW program is accredited by the Council on Social Work Education (cswe.org).
 The MSW program is ranked 5th among 35 [out of 150 surveyed by CSWE] Best Value American Christian Colleges with Council on Social Work Education-CSWE-accredited Programs in 2015.

 MSW Student Learning Outcomes